ericbutz/developer-portal/app/resources/business-verified-customer/adding-beneficial-owners.md

 To help the government fight financial crime, the existing United States Federal customer due diligence rules were amended to clarify and strengthen [customer due diligence requirements.](https://www.federalregister.gov/documents/2016/05/11/2016-10567/customer-due-diligence-requirements-for-financial-institutions#footnote-44-p29407)The customer due diligence rule imposes a new requirement for verifying the identity of beneficial owner(s) of Dwolla’s partners and users that are not natural persons.
 These legal entities can be abused to disguise involvement in terrorist financing, money laundering, tax evasion, corruption, fraud, and other financial crimes.
 Requiring the disclosure of key individuals who ultimately own or control a legal entity (i.e., the beneficial owners) helps law enforcement investigate and prosecute these crimes.

+## Exemptions and non-exemptions

-### What business types are required to provide beneficial owner information?
+### Business types required to provide beneficial owner information and certify beneficial ownership

 A beneficial owner is someone that owns, directly or indirectly, 25% or more of the equity interests of the business.
 Businesses that are not exempt from beneficial owner requirements and need to submit beneficial owner information include:

 * Corporations